 For the vegan kimchi marinade:

-Working with one quarter of a napa cabbage at a time.
-Place the cabbage in the bowl of prepared kimchi marinade and generously slather the marinade with the veggies in between each leaf of the cabbage.
-Wrap the cabbage around itself and pack it into sterilized glass jars or BPA free plastic kimchi containers.
-Repeat with remaining napa cabbage.*Keep about ½ inch space between the top of the kimchi and the lid to allow room for expansion during fermentation.*
+With gloved hands, work with one quarter of a napa cabbage at a time.
+Place the cabbage in the bowl of prepared kimchi marinade and generously slather the marinade (with the veggies) in between each leaf of the cabbage.
+Fold the cabbage over itself and pack it into sterilized glass jars or BPA free plastic kimchi containers.
+Repeat with remaining napa cabbage.*Keep about ½ to 1 inch of space between the top of the kimchi and the lid to allow room for expansion during fermentation.*

-Refer to the post above for step by step photo references, tips, storage, and FAQs!
+Please refer to the post above for step by step photo references, tips, storage, and FAQs!